Richard Clement Moody: Britain and Malta (February 1849 - October 1858)

 Moody in 1848 received the Knight Grand Cross of the Order of Military Merit of France.
-He served as an aide-de-camp to the British Colonial Office, on special service, from August 1849.
-During this period, Richard Clement tended to his father, Colonel Thomas Moody, Kt.
+He served as an aide-de-camp to the British Colonial Office, on special service, from August 1849 and tended to his father, Colonel Thomas Moody, Kt.

 Richard Clement Moody served at Chatham Dockyard and at Plymouth during 1851.
-Moody was appointed Commanding Royal Engineer of Newcastle-upon-Tyne in 1852, as which he served until 1854.
-During Moody's appointment in this position, a great reservoir at Holmfirth, Yorkshire, burst, on 5 February 1852, and destroyed life and property, and Moody was employed to direct the relief effort and to inspect the other reservoirs in the district.
-Moody was promoted to Regimental Colonel on 8 December 1853.

-Moody was appointed Executive Officer of Malta, during 1854, during the Crimean War.
-Whilst at Malta, his eldest son, Richard Stanley Hawks Moody, later a distinguished Colonel in the British Army, was born, on 23 October 1854, at Strada Reale, Valletta.
-However, Richard Clement Moody was compelled by his Yellow Fever to resign from his post in May 1855.

-He toured Germany before his appointment as Commander of the Royal Engineers in Scotland in November 1855, as which he served until October 1858.
-Moody was in Scotland involved in architectural projects, and enjoyed the intellectual society of Edinburgh where he met some of the most learned men of Scotland in science and in the arts.
+He was Commanding Royal Engineer of Newcastle-upon-Tyne from 1852 until 1854, as which he directed the response to the burst reservoir at Holmfirth, Yorkshire, from on 5 February 1852, which destroyed life and property.
+Moody was promoted to Regimental Colonel on 8 December 1853 and was appointed Executive Officer of Malta, during 1854, during the Crimean War.
+Whilst at Malta, his eldest son, Richard Stanley Hawks Moody, later a distinguished Colonel, was born, on 23 October 1854, at Strada Reale, Valletta.
+Richard Clement Moody was compelled by his Yellow Fever to resign from his office in Malta during May 1855, after which he recuperated on a tour of Germany.
+He was appointed as Commander of the Royal Engineers in Scotland in November 1855, as which he served until October 1858.
+Moody was involved in Scottish architectural projects, and enjoyed the intellectual society of Edinburgh.

 Musical Plan for Edinburgh Castle and Queen Victoria

-Whilst in Germany, after his resignation from his office at Malta, Moody composed plans for the restoration of Edinburgh Castle that were based on a musical architectural principle in which measurements were made 'drawn to musical chords'.
-He has been described as 'a visionary in a plain land' and 'a man who could conceive of Edinburgh Castle in terms of a musical score'.< His plans so impressed Lord Panmure that he was invited to Windsor Castle to present them to Queen Victoria and Prince Albert, both of whom were talented musicians and both of whom were delighted.
-The implementation of Moody's plans was disrupted by the retirement of Lord Panmure and they were never implemented.
-They are retained at the War Office, where 'they still remain a memorial to Moody's talent'.
+Whilst in Germany during 1855, Moody composed plans for the restoration of Edinburgh Castle that were based on a musical principle in which measurements were made 'drawn to musical chords'.
+He has been described as 'a visionary in a plain land' and 'a man who could conceive of Edinburgh Castle in terms of a musical score'.
+His plans so impressed Lord Panmure that he was invited to Windsor Castle to present them to Queen Victoria and Prince Albert, both of whom were musicians and both of whom were delighted.
+The implementation of Moody's plans was disrupted by the retirement of Lord Panmure after which they were not implemented but are retained at the War Office, where 'they still remain a memorial to Moody's talent'.